open-ephys/commutator-docs/pre-source/commutator-template/developer-guide/index.rst

 Developer Guide
 *************************************************

-.. include:: ./commutator-specific.txt
+.. include:: ./commutator-specific.rst
+    :start-after: ((overview-start))
+    :end-before: ((overview-end))

 Open Source Designs
 *************************************************

-The designs for the OECs are open-source.
+The designs for the commutators are open-source.
 Accordingly, all of the files relevant to manufacturing the commutator are available in this `public Open Ephys Github repo <https://github.com/open-ephys/onix-commutator>`_.
 The downloads are also available below: